 Although I have lots of thick hair, I am known to shed some of it on occasion like a big dog.
 Since finding your hair in the shower drain, sink, and on the floor can be frustrating, I began experimenting with some kitchen magic to help strengthen my locks as well as supplementing my diet with more biotin, folic acid, and other B-complex vitamins.
-What I came up with is this simple, but effective DIY Hair Strengthening Mask.
+What I came up with is this simple, but effective DIY Hair Strengthening Mask to provide that needed nourishment to the strands.

 This DIY Hair Strengthening Mask recipe that I want to share helps fortify the hair’s resilience while it restores softness and shine at the same time.
 The reason it works so well comes from the wonderful benefit of cucumber being an excellent source of silica, which is fabulous for making hair stronger.
 Vitamin E also helps strengthen and spurs new hair growth in the process.